SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-01-someweekendreading-ai-podcast.md

 Again, look at the tuba picture above: exactly _who_ needs this and who would be rash enough to trust the output?
 Even Google says it lies to us, so you have to fact-check every dang thing it says.
-Surely it's less work to summarize yourself, rather than listen to over-persuasive voices that occasionally lie convincingly?
+Surely it's less work to summarize the material for yourself, rather than listen to over-persuasive voices that occasionally lie convincingly?

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)